bedopedia/paper_trail/README.md

 [![Gem Version][53]][54]
 [![SemVer][55]][56]

-Track changes to your models, for auditing or versioning.
+Track changes to your models that user made it (whodunnit is not nil), for auditing or versioning.
 See how a model looked at any stage in its lifecycle, revert it to any version, or restore it after it has been destroyed.